-- 6. Plaintiff Marie Quigley resides in Sangamon County, Illinois.
-She is employed by Illinois' Department of Public Health in a bargaining unit exclusively represented by AFSCME Council 31.
-However, Quigley is not a member of the Union. - 7.
-Plaintiff Mark Janus resides in Sangamon County, Illinois.
-He is employed by
+- 6. Plaintiff Mark Janus resides in Sangamon County, Illinois.
+He is employed by Illinois' Department of Healthcare and Family Services in a bargaining unit exclusively represented by AFSCME Council 31.
+However, Janus is not a member of the Union. - 7.
+Plaintiff Brian Trygg resides in Edgar County, Illinois.

-Illinois' Department of Healthcare and Family Services in a bargaining unit exclusively represented by AFSCME Council 31.
-However, Janus is not a member of the Union.

-- 8. Plaintiff Brian Trygg resides in Edgar County, Illinois.
 He is employed by Illinois' Department of Transportation in a bargaining unit exclusively represented by Teamsters Local 916.
-However, Trygg is not a member of the Union. - 9.
-Defendant American Federation of State, County, and Municipal Employees Council 31 ("AFSCME Council 31"), AFL-CIO, is a labor union that exclusively represents over 35,000 public employees in Illinois, and has an office located at 205 N. Michigan Ave., Suite 2100, Chicago, Illinois 60601. - 10.
-Defendant General Teamsters/Professional & Technical Employees Local Union No. 916 ("Teamsters Local 916") is a labor union that exclusively represents over 2,700 public employees in Illinois, and has an office located at 3361 Teamster Way, Springfield, Illinois 62702. - 11.
+However, Trygg is not a member of the Union.

+- 8. Defendant American Federation of State, County, and Municipal Employees Council 31 ("AFSCME Council 31"), AFL-CIO, is a labor union that exclusively represents over 35,000 public employees in Illinois, and has an office located at 205 N. Michigan Ave., Suite 2100, Chicago, Illinois 60601. - 9.
+Defendant General Teamsters/Professional & Technical Employees Local Union No. 916 ("Teamsters Local 916") is a labor union that exclusively represents over 2,700 public employees in Illinois, and has an office located at 3361 Teamster Way, Springfield, Illinois 62702. - 10.
 On information and belief, the Illinois Department of Central Management Services ("CMS"), under the control and direction of its Director, administers programs and services to state agencies.
-The Bureau of Personnel within the Department develops and administers the State's Personnel Code, Personnel Rules, Pay Plan, Position Classification Plan, current collective bargaining agreements, and other applicable laws. - 12.
-CMS is a party to the collective bargaining agreements under which the Plaintiffs pay compulsory union fees. - 13.
-Defendant Tom Tyrrell is the Director of CMS, with an office located at JRTC Suite 4-500, 100 W. Randolph, Chicago IL, 60601-3219. - 14.
-Intervenor-Defendant Lisa Madigan is the Attorney General of the State of
+The Bureau of Personnel within the Department develops and administers the State's Personnel Code, Personnel Rules, Pay Plan, Position Classification Plan, current collective bargaining agreements, and other applicable laws. - 11.
+CMS is a party to the collective bargaining agreements under which the Plaintiffs pay compulsory union fees. - 12.
+Defendant Michael Hoffman is the Director of CMS, with an office located at JRTC Suite 4-500, 100 W. Randolph Street, Chicago IL, 60601-3219. - 13.
+Intervenor-Defendant Lisa Madigan is the Attorney General of the State of Illinois.